Gipetto/site/_posts/2008-09-28-30_minute_4_am_jquery_image_slider.md

 Unlike some other carousel plugins/libraries/scripts, Javascript (jQuery) is used here only for the animation and to create the navigation links.
 All display is handled by CSS.
 This gave us a lot of freedom to keep it lightweight and maintain tight control over the display of the images.
 It also allowed for control of the images and dynamic generation of the navigation buttons in just 35 lines of javascript.

 So, is there anything extra special about this?
 I don't think so.
 Is it still neat?
 Yeah, I think so.
 Its nice, clean functionality in a small package.
-I think the neatest little thing going on is that in all browsers jQuery recognizes that "'left':+=-760" is negative movement.
+I think the neatest little thing going on is that in all browsers jQuery recognizes that `'left':+=-760` is negative movement.

 #### Shameless plug

-If you're so inclined, [head on over to the site and see it in action](http://crowdfavorite.com/portfolio/addictomatic/).
+If you're so inclined, ~~[head on over to the site and see it in action](http://crowdfavorite.com/portfolio/addictomatic/)~~.
 I guess that pretty much says where I work (I've tried my best to keep my employers away from this blog, but now that I'm actually working in the social networking space I guess its ok).
 Or, if you're so bold, steal this script!